+35725368683

 • 20% upon CySEC’s final comments and conditions.

-Markets in Crypto Assets (MiCA) legislation on crypto asset services
+Markets in Crypto Assets (MiCA or MiCAR) legislation on crypto asset services

 On 17 October 2024, CySEC announced that it no longer accepts applications for registering new CASPs.
 This is done in anticipation of the new Markets in Crypto Assets (MiCA) Regulation (MiCA or MiCAR), which is coming into force in the EU.
 The MiCAR is expected to become fully effective on 30 December 2024.
 As a result, CySEC has stopped accepting applications to register new CASPs.